Keyword clustering

 Available operations in the project

-Next there are buttons with the following functions (3):
+Next, there are buttons with the following functions:

-- text analysis can be launched of any of the clusters.
+- text analysis can be launched for any of the clusters.
 To do this, press the "TA" button, which will open a pop-up for selecting clusters;

 - the "Refresh clustering" button restarts the current clustering results;

-- export is available in various formats separately for the whole project or for the certain cluster (open the needed cluster and for the export select "Cluster"):
+- export is available in various formats separately for the whole project or a certain cluster (open the needed cluster and for the export select "Cluster"):

 * CSV Open Office, Libre Office